h2tc-roboticsx/H2TC/README.md

 Inside the information panel, the annotation result is displayed in real-time.

 ![](https://raw.githubusercontent.com/lipengroboticsx/lipengroboticsx.github.io/main/assets/images/info_panel_explanation.png)
+[tbd: add "", check paper for consistance]
 Each text entry inside the information panel represents:

-    1. the status of the annotation: finished, unfinished or problematic
+    1. the status of the annotation: "finished", unfinished or problematic
     2. which hand used to throw at the moment *throw*
-    3. the positio`reprocess tn of the thrower at the moment *throw*
+    3. the position of the thrower at the moment *throw*
     4. the position of the catcher at the moment *throw*
     5. the average flying speed of the the thrown object
     6. the vertical hand position of the thrower at the moment *throw*